 This is a pretty common question across the board – “Why do our ThemeForest WordPress themes not look like the sample when we install it?”

 Most themes are so complex that it will take a lot of work to get it to look like the same you may see on the sales page – but they do not tell you that!

 Even as web developers – we have found many of the themes to be pretty confusing to setup.
 From complex page templates to scattered admin areas and widgets – sometimes you just do not know where to start.

 Sometimes the instruction that are included are also less then helpful — some we have seen were not even updated to the latest theme version in the interface so what we would see in the admin does not match the images in the PDF help file.
 Others you could tell English was not their native language and could be difficult to understand.

-Did you know a theme can just be be removed?
+Did you know a theme can just be be removed from Themeforest with no notice?
 Well, it can!

 In the screenshot below you can see 3 that are in my personal account where the theme has been removed for whatever reason.
 Items can be removed by the author or the Envato staff for any reason — and even if you did NOT download it right away, they owe you nothing.
 So if I purchased Raindrop — and did not download it right away – it can still be removed and I would be out the money.